dresden-elektronik/phoscon-app-beta/README.md

 ## Requirements
-* tablet in landscape mode or PC (mobile phone and tablet portrait mode in progress)
+* tablet in landscape mode or PC
 * supported Browsers: Chrome, Firefox, Safari and Samsung Browser
-* Raspberry Pi 2/3 or PC with Ubuntu
+* Raspberry Pi 2/3 or PC with Ubuntu/Windows
 * RaspBee or ConBee with latest firmware
-* recent beta version of deCONZ, for install instructions refer to:
+* most recent beta version of deCONZ, for install instructions refer to:

    https://github.com/dresden-elektronik/deconz-rest-plugin